Ketel Marte Preview, Player Props: Diamondbacks vs. Orioles

 Ketel Marte At The Plate

-- Marte leads Arizona with a slugging percentage of .475, fueled by 49 extra-base hits.
+- Marte leads Arizona in slugging percentage (.473) thanks to 49 extra-base hits.

-- Among the qualifying batters in MLB, his batting average ranks 43rd, his on-base percentage ranks 32nd, and he is 37th in the league in slugging.
+- Among qualifying batters, he ranks 43rd in batting average, while his on-base percentage ranks 31st and he is 38th in slugging.

-- Marte has picked up a hit in 89 of 125 games this season, with multiple hits 33 times.
+- Marte has picked up a hit in 71.4% of his 126 games this year, with multiple hits in 26.2% of those games.

-- In 34.4% of his games this year, Marte has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in seven contests.
+- Marte has had an RBI in 43 games this year (34.1%), including 17 multi-RBI outings (13.5%).
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.